tiran/ipa-hcc/README.md

-# IPA plugin for consoleDot
+# IPA plugin for Hybrid Cloud Console

-The *ipa-consoledot* plugin provides schema extension of IPA for consoleDot integration.
+The *ipa-hcc* plugin provides schema extension of IPA for Hybrid Cloud Console integration.
 The plugin must be installed on all FreeIPA servers, preferable before the server/replica is installed.

 If the plugin is installed later, then the local schema cache may be